adap/flower/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Example: Fixes #1234.
 See also #3456.
-Please use keywords (e.g., Fixes) to create link to the issues or pull requests you resolved.
+Please use keywords (e.g., Fixes) to create a link to the issues or pull requests you resolved.
 -->

 #### What does this implement/fix?
 Explain your changes.

 <!--
-Explain why you this PR is needed and what kind of changes have you done.
+Explain why this PR is needed and what kind of changes have you done.
 Example: the variable rnd was not clear and therefore renamed to fl_round.
 -->